-- What are some tips to follow so you won't become a distracted driver? - 2.
+- 1. What are some tips to follow so you won't become a distracted driver? - 2.
 How do you use in-vehicle communications equipment cautiously? - 3.
 How do you recognize a distracted driver? - 4.
 What is the difference between aggressive driving and road rage? - 5.
 What should you do when confronted with an aggressive driver? - 6.
 What are some things you can do to reduce your stress before and while you drive?

-These questions may be on the test.
-If you can't answer them all, re-read subsections 2.9 and 2.10.
+These questions may be on your test.
+If you can't answer them all, re-read subsection 2.9 and 2.10.

-2.11 Driving at Night
+2.11 DRIVING AT NIGHT